Art

 Beyond the Studio

 Central’s philosophy of art is inclusive and opens minds.
-Faculty engages students in questions about the contemporary world and practice.
-Art history coursework enables the ability to understand art critically and teaches about the connective strands of art across cultures and throughout history.
+Faculty engage students in the critical theory and practice of the contemporary art world emphasizing the connective strands of art across cultures throughout history.

 Art on Campus